sgotzler/praxis-session/jekyll.md

 Such a format allows us to freely host a website, for example, and to collaborate across a research team, and integrate the principles of minimal computing we seek to use when creating digital reading editions for the public or the classroom.

 Jekyll utilizes what's called the Ruby programming language.
-Ruby utilizes "gems" to install the necessary packages required to run programs.
+Ruby uses "gems" to install the necessary packages required to run certain programs.
 Jekyll is thus one "gem" running within Ruby, and you will need to install both Ruby and the Jekyll gem on your computer before you can run a Jekyll site.

 How to do this is outlined for both MacOS and Windows in the [following helpful guide](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages#text-editor-).